Liverpool tactics: Divock Origi answers Jurgen Klopp's call to untangle Reds attack - Tactical lessons from the Premier League weekend | Goal.com

 It certainly looked that way; Newcastle’s full-backs continually pressed Leicester as if they were actually wing-backs, assuming the security of a centre-back coming across to cover.

-Consequently, the Foxes scored four goals via the flanks, while the opener from Ricardo Pereira resulted from left-back Paul Dummet getting too tight to Ayoze Perez.
+Consequently, the Foxes scored four goals via the flanks, while the opener from Ricardo Pereira resulted from left-back Paul Dummett getting too tight to Ayoze Perez.

 Once he flicked it round the corner, Newcastle’s defence was exposed, leading to frantic backpedalling that allowed Pereira to run unchallenged.

-It was already the third time in the game either Dummet or right-back Emil Krafth had sprinted forward recklessly, leaving a huge gap for Leicester to dominate.
+It was already the third time in the game either Dummett or right-back Emil Krafth had sprinted forward recklessly, leaving a huge gap for Leicester to dominate.

-After Isaac Hayden's red card, Jamie Vardy scored a second because Krafth was completely out of position (forcing Jamaal Lascelles to abandon the middle) and then added a fourth after Dummet - who scored an own goal himself inbetween times - completely lost him at the back post.
+After Isaac Hayden's red card, Jamie Vardy scored a second because Krafth was completely out of position (forcing Jamaal Lascelles to abandon the middle) and then added a fourth after Dummett - who scored an own goal himself in between - completely lost him at the back post.

 It was a nightmare performance from both full-backs, but one that highlighted how little Newcastle understand anything other than a five-man defence under Bruce.